Get a Horse!: Streaming

 Get a Horse! was available on Netflix in North America on October 25, 2015, released in the Walt Disney Animation Studios Short Films Collection, which also included Frozen Fever and Paperman, as one film title on the service.
-The title was removed from Netflix on October 25, 2021, five years after it was added.
+The title was removed from Netflix on October 25, 2021, six years after it was added.

-The short film, and most of the others that were released on Netflix, were made available to stream individually, rather than one single collection, on Disney+ on November 12, 2021 for the first Disney+ Day.
+The short film, and most of the others that were released on Netflix, were made available to stream individually, rather than one single collection, on Disney+ on November 12, 2021, for the first Disney+ Day.

+Reception

 Critical response

 Todd McCarthy of The Hollywood Reporter lauded the short film as "one of the wittiest and most inventive animated shorts in a long time".
 He particularly points out that the film "begins as an early black-and-white Mickey Mouse cartoon but then bursts its boundaries into color and 3D in marvelously antic ways that call to mind the stepping-off-the-screen techniques of Buster Keaton's Sherlock Jr. and Woody Allen's The Purple Rose of Cairo.
 It's a total winner."
 Scott Foundas of Variety agreed, labeling the film as "utterly dazzling".
 Drew McWeeny of HitFix lauded it as "the perfect companion piece" and "enormously entertaining".
 He continues on that "Filmmaker Lauren MacMullan perfectly nails the look and feel of the early days of the Disney studio, and it is the first time I have ever laughed out loud at Mickey Mouse.
 It's an inventive and technically precise short, and it also celebrates and deconstructs Disney's animated history in a very fun way."